InnerSourceCommons/archive.innersourcecommons.org/events/isc-apac-2020-speakers.md

     </div>
     <b>Kanchana Welagedara</b>
     <p>
 A long-time open source enthusiast and community contributor, Kanchana Welagedara is a member of The Apache Software Foundation, and a contributor for Apache Axis C++, Geronimo, and other open source projects.
 Kanchana's experience includes being Lead Developer at JPMorgan Chase.
-Previously, she was an innersource evangelist at PayPal.
+Previously, she was an InnerSource evangelist at PayPal.
 Kanchana is also the proud mother of a geeky 5-year-old boy and a smart and beautiful baby girl.
 </p>
   </div>
 <div style="clear:both;"></div>